nuinvtnu/MEARN/README.md

 **MEARN: Enhancing B-cell Epitope Prediction with ESM-Derived Protein Embeddings and an Attention–Residual Neural Network**

-B-cell epitopes play a central role in humoral immune responses and are critical targets for vaccine design and therapeutic antibody development.
-However, accurate B-cell epitope prediction remains highly challenging due to several factors: severe class imbalance in available datasets, high heterogeneity of epitope sequences, and the limited number of experimentally validated epitopes.
-These issues degrade data quality and coverage, causing conventional deep learning models to suffer from bias and poor generalization.
+B-cell epitopes are key targets in vaccine design and therapeutic antibody development, yet accurate prediction remains challenging due to severe class imbalance, high sequence heterogeneity, and limited experimentally validated data.
+These issues often lead to biased learning and poor generalization in conventional deep learning models.

-To address these challenges, we propose MEARN, a novel Attention–Residual Neural Network that leverages semantically rich protein embeddings derived from the ESM protein language model.
-The key innovation of MEARN lies in the integration of multi-head attention, which captures latent relationships across embedding dimensions, with residual MLP blocks and Layer Normalization to stabilize training and enhance representation learning under severe class imbalance.
-This architecture enables more discriminative and generalizable feature learning compared with traditional deep learning approaches.
+To address these challenges, we propose MEARN, an Attention–Residual Neural Network that leverages semantically rich protein embeddings from the ESM protein language model.
+MEARN integrates multi-head attention with residual MLP blocks and Layer Normalization to capture latent feature interactions, stabilize training, and enhance representation learning under imbalanced data conditions.

-Extensive experiments demonstrate that MEARN achieves strong overall performance on B-cell epitope prediction tasks (ACC = 0.9287, AUC = 0.8092, BAC = 0.7345, MCC = 0.4983, PR-AUC = 0.4948, sensitivity = 0.5082, specificity = 0.9623).
-These results confirm that combining ESM embeddings with an attention–residual architecture provides a robust, balanced, and reliable solution for B-cell epitope prediction, with strong potential for applications in next-generation vaccine design.
+Experimental results demonstrate that MEARN achieves strong and balanced performance in B-cell epitope prediction (ACC = 0.9287, AUC = 0.8092, BAC = 0.7345, MCC = 0.4983, PR-AUC = 0.4948), confirming the effectiveness of combining ESM embeddings with an attention–residual architecture.

-Beyond predictive performance, MEARN offers methodological insights into the effective integration of protein language model embeddings and attention mechanisms for biological sequence analysis.

-The proposed framework is practical, extensible, and well-suited for future research in bioinformatics and computational immunology
+Overall, MEARN provides a robust and extensible framework for biological sequence analysis and offers valuable methodological insights for future research in bioinformatics and computational immunology